dev-xo/remix-auth-totp/README.md

 ### Email Service

 We'll require an Email Service to send the OTP code to the user.
 I'll recommend [Sendinblue](https://www.sendinblue.com), it's free and does not require Credit Card for registration, either use.
-Feel free to use any Email Service of your choice like [Mailgun](https://www.mailgun.com/), [Sendgrid](https://sendgrid.com/), etc.
+Feel free to use any other Email Service of your choice like [Mailgun](https://www.mailgun.com/), [Sendgrid](https://sendgrid.com/), etc.

 The goal is to have a sender function similar to the following one.